footefvtc/BBDN-REST-Demo-CSharp/README.md

 # BBDN-REST-Demo-CSharp
 This project contains sample code for interacting with the Blackboard Learn REST Web Services in C#.
-This sample was built in Visual Studio Community 2015 against .NET Framework 4.5.
+This sample was built in Microsoft Visual Studio Community 2019 against .NET Framework 4.7.2.
 It uses HttpClient and async/await processing.

 ### Project at a glance:
 - Target: Blackboard Learn SaaS 2015.12.0 and above
-- Source Release: v1.0
+- Source Release: v2.0
-- Release Date  2016-03-08
+- Release Date  2020-11-02
 - Author: shurrey
-- Tested on Blackboard Learn SaaS Release 2015.12.0-ci.16+149e9d4
+- Tested on Blackboard Learn SaaS Release 3800.19.0-rel.54+54663c8

 ### Requirements:
-- Visual Studio - This sample was built with Microsoft Visual Studio 2015 Community Edition
+- Visual Studio - This sample was built with Microsoft Visual Studio Community 2019
-- Requires the following libraries for .NET Framework 4.5:
+- Requires the following libraries for .NET Framework 4.7.2:
   - Microsoft.Bcl version 1.1.10
   - Microsoft.Bcl.Build version 1.0.21
   - Microsoft.Net.Http version 2.2.29
-  -   Newtonsoft.Json version 8.0.2
+  - Newtonsoft.Json version 12.0.3
-  -   Nito.AsyncEx version 3.0.1
+  - Nito.AsyncEx version 5.1.0
+  - Nito.AsyncEx.Context version 5.1.0
+  - Nito.AsyncEx.Tasks version 5.1.0
+  - Nito.Disposables version 2.2.0
+  - System.Collections.Immutable version 1.4.0

 ### Setting Up Your Project
 Open Microsoft Visual Studio.
 Click File->Open and navigate to the directory you cloned this project in.
 Select BBDN-REST-Demo-CSharp.sln and open it.
 Your project workspace is now ready to go.